abotsis/brotop/Godeps/_workspace/src/github.com/Sirupsen/logrus/README.md

 #### Logger as an `io.Writer`

 Logrus can be transormed into an `io.Writer`.
-That writer is the end of an `io.Pipe` and it is your responsability to close it.
+That writer is the end of an `io.Pipe` and it is your responsibility to close it.

 ```go
 w := logger.Writer()